-People from across the United States and Europe came to see the renowned Auburn Prison, and until the 1820s could purchase a prison tour for only 12 1/2 cents.

-proved to be the most favorable model for economic productivity and other operations efficiencies.
-Using a Congregate workplace structure, inmates worked side-by-side, in factories, under rigid discipline and silence, by day, and in solitary confinement at night.
+People from across the United States and Europe came to see the renowned Auburn Prison, and until the 1820s could purchase a prison tour for only 12 1/2 cents. and other operations efficiencies.
+Using a Congregate Workplace structure, inmates worked side-by-side, in factories, under rigid discipline and silence, by day, and in solitary confinement at night.
 In addition to Auburn, this model was also adopted at Ossining - better known as Sing Sing.

-Following the Civil War, prisons were built across the country, with exception of a few southern states where road gangs and state farms remained en vogue.
+Following the Civil War, prisons were built across the country, with exception of a few southern states where road gangs and state farms remained the norm.
 Prison factory production included merchandise such as shoes, barrels, carpets, engines, boilers, harnesses, clothing, and furniture sold on the open market to American consumers.
-Items were, likewise, exported to Canada and Latin America as a means of financially supporting prison operations.
+Items were also exported to Canada and Latin America as a means of financially supporting prison operations.